Sachi Sri Kantha

-Sachi Sri Kantha (born 8 May 1953) is a Sri Lanka-born scientist, historian and bilingual author.
+Sachithanantham Sri Kantha (born 8 May 1953) is a Sri Lanka-born scientist, historian and bilingual author who mainly focuses on science writing for the general public.
+Among his books are Prostitutes in Medical Literature: An Annotated Bibliography and An Einstein Dictionary.
 He has been residing in Japan since 1986, and became a naturalised Japanese citizen in 2016.

 Education

 A native of Point Pedro, Sri Lanka, Sachi Sri Kantha received his early education in 1960s at the Colombo Hindu College (Bambalapitiya and Ratmalana) and at the Aquinas University College, Colombo.
 In 1972, he entered University of Colombo and graduated in zoology in 1976.
 During his undergraduate days, he was active in Tamil student drama circle, and held the presidency of University of Colombo Tamil Society during 1974–75, when it celebrated its Golden Jubilee.
 Subsequently, he earned his master's degree in biochemistry from University of Peradeniya (1980).
 While at this university, Sri Kantha also actively engaged students in Tamil dramas by directing a few in cultural festivals.
 For doctoral studies, Sri Kantha left for USA in 1981 and earned his first Ph.D. in Food Chemistry from University of Illinois, Urbana Champaign (1986).
 Then, he moved to Japan as a Monbusho scholar at the University of Tokyo during 1986–88 and was awarded a second Ph.D. in Marine Biochemistry in 1989.